plutoxliu/plutoxliu.github.io/_pages/cv.md

 Extra-curricular activities
 ======
-* Jun 2020 - present: Volunteer at New Zealand Land Search and Rescue (SAR)
+* Jan 2023 - present: Liaison offier at Dog Rescue Dunedin
-* Nov 2023 - present: Liason officer at Dog Rescue Dunedin
+* Jun 2020 - Dec 2024: Volunteer at New Zealand Land Search and Rescue (Land SAR)
 * Jan 2017: Volunteer at China Concervation and Research Centre for the Giant Panda
 * Aug 2015: Volunteer at the World Wildlife Fund (WWF)
 * Apr 2014 - Apr 2015: President of the Youth Volunteer Association of Shuangliu High School